basicswap/basicswap/doc/nostr.md

 transport, alongside or instead of SMSG and SimpleX.

 All messages remain end-to-end encrypted with the SMSG payload format regardless of the transport.
-Nostr relays only ever see encrypted blobs.
+Relays cannot read message contents, but as with any nostr client they can see event metadata (sender pubkey, recipient tag, timing and size).
+Events are signed with a persistent key, generate a new `private_key` to unlink from earlier activity.

 ## How it works